-Following the examination, the candidate works with his or her chair to incorporate any recommendations for revisions.
+Following the examination, the candidate works with their chair to incorporate any recommendations for revisions.
 Committee members may wish to review these recommendations depending on the extent of the changes.
-When the candidate satisfactorily completes his or her dissertation, each committee member signs the Signature Page in ink.
+When the candidate satisfactorily completes their dissertation, each committee member signs the Signature Page in ink.
 This original signed page is submitted to the Graduate School as part of the final submission materials.
 (Note: Signing the Signature Page does not signify that the professor agreed with the majority vote of the committee.
 Votes of committee members are kept confidential unless required to be revealed though review procedures of the Graduate School.)

-If the candidate passes her or his dissertation defense, he or she works with the Graduate School on post dissertation processes.
+If the candidate passes their dissertation defense, he or she works with the Graduate School on post dissertation processes.
 Specific information about dissertation formatting, submission requirements, and deadlines is available on the Graduate School website.